Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 TIGERISS: Modeling payload environments for the International Space Station

-I built models that estimated heating, cooling, and energy exchange using realistic ISS conditions.
-The work helped translate complex orbital environments into simulations that could be tested in the lab — a step toward turning student-designed payloads into flight-ready systems.
+The work helped translate complex orbital environments into repeatable lab-ready simulations—a step toward turning student-designed payloads into flight-ready systems.

 JHU · McQueen Lab / PARADIM